niallmulkerns/Nanobubbles/projectlog.md

 - Thought that it might be to with poor contact from the cell connection to the ITO coverslip, and created many different prototypes to try to combat this, none of which worked.
 Contact made using silver paint and copper strips, as well as using conductive glue.
 Thought it could also be due to contamination from plastic, but this was proved wrong when done inside a glass elctrode cell.

+- Tried to determine the "bubble point" of the thick gold sample, as the ITO samples were not producing bubbles.
+Found that the "dirty" (i.e. not cleaned) gold sample had a significantly higher bubble point (approx -1040 mV) than that of the clean gold sample (approx 575 mV).
+[Not sure about this as logic dictates that the bubble point should be lower for the dirty sample as the bubbles form around impurities on the surface.
+Also unsure that the cell was set up correctly for these values to be 100% true].

 - Then tried to deposit silver coating onto the ITO coverslips, however, this silver coating was again delaminated when the coverslip was exposed to low potetnials, approx -1 V, with no bubbles being formed either.
 The silver coating did take, but was no good for use in the cell due to no bubbles and loss of conductivity/coating at low potential values.

 - After this, we decided to try evaporating gold surface onto the ITO coverslips, which unfortunately did not work either due to reasons mentioned above.
-Then found the papers on ITO delamination at low potentials and decided to change tact and start work with nomal glass coverlsips instead.
+Then found the papers on ITO delamination at low potentials and decided to change tact and start work with normal glass coverlsips instead.
 However, it is well known that glass and gold do not adhere well to each other, so an adhesive layer must be present between the two to stop the gold from peeling away from the glass at low potentials.

 -